kittsville/ABDN-Quicklinks/README.md

 GPL v2 or later

+### Contributing

+Feel free to fork this, open an issue or even just [email me](mailto:kittsville@gmail.com).
+This was created to be a helpful index of resources so anything to make it more helpful is greatly appreciated.

 ### Disclaimer

 As stated on the HTML page itself this is **in no way affiliated with the University of Aberdeen**.
 I just made this to make everyone's lives a bit easier.